Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 void foo(int n, int m, int arr[n][m]) { /* arr[i][j] = ... */ }
 ```

-  * or make use of the obsolescent syntax:
+  * or make use of the obsolescent (and soon to be removed from standard) syntax:
 ```c
 void foo(int[*][*], int, int);
 void foo(arr, n, n)